April showers bring May flowers.

 At least that is what they say, so this could be a rainy month.
 I am not sure how your forecast looks but I see 6 days of potential rain in the next 15.

-This is also the month for spring break and Easter.
-It is probably the beginning of a season of fairs, festivals, and fun in your local area as the milder temperatures begin to appear.
+This is also typically the month for spring break and Easter.
+It is also probably the beginning of a season of fairs, festivals, and fun in your local area as the milder temperatures begin to appear.

 So let’s have some fun with activities for April.